oshosingh/Complete-Placement-Preparation/md/BACKTRACKING.md

 # BACKTRACKING

-[Print all possible solutions to N Queens problem ](http://www.techiedelight.com/print-possible-solutions-n-queens-problem/)
+[Print all possible solutions to N Queens problem - DONE ](http://www.techiedelight.com/print-possible-solutions-n-queens-problem/)

 [Print all Possible Knight’s Tours in a chessboard